LocationVelká Chuchle, Czech Republic

 Design TeamPeter Sticzay-Gromski, Juraj Kováč, Valérius Lalkovič

-From the architect.
+Text description provided by the architects.
 The new building adds 6 classrooms, toilets and dressing room to the existing school building dating from modern era of the last century.

 The old building represents an exemplary antetype of the school object.
 The new extension is designed to leave it its importance and endorse it by the shape.
 Though it respects the old building, it still has to be a decent and motivating place for children to learn in.